07anshuman/picoctf/flag_leak.md

 no format specifier used in `printf(story)` using this exploit it is possible to dump the contents of the stack and ultimately the memory address of our flag on the heap stored as a local variable after the readflag(flag, FLAGSIZE) function is called

-a brute force method was to view the contents of every index at stack, i tried doing it manually, was too much so asked chatGPT to write a script
+a brute force method was to view the contents of every index at stack, i tried doing it manually, was too much so I asked chatGPT to write a script created a flag.txt file and ran the script locally.
+It worked because `checksec vuln` mentioned PIE is disabled, so addresses for this program do not change.

 ```
 import subprocess